MUSIC AT THE MARKET

 Bryan Hicks

-Saturday, June 1 | 4:30-7:00pm
+Friday, November 1 | 4:30-7:00pm

 Bryan Hicks was introduced to music in high school, where he played cello, bass, and sang.
 After only one year of college as a cello major, he became a full time professional at the age of 20.
 He started his career with the Inner-City Orchestra, an 18-piece big band that originally hired him as a guitarist.
 Later, he switched to bass, and he stayed with the Inner-City Orchestra for 1½ years.
 It was during this time that he started playing clubs and events with well-established players: “Fats” Dennis, Roy Searcy, Ed Pharr, Oliver Todd, Rich Hill, Ben Kynard, John Lyman, Dean Stringer, Orville “Piggy” Minor, and others.